Rosiey-dev/Tip-calculator/README.md

 JavaScript (Vanilla JS)

 📂 Project Structure
-calculator/
+tip-calculator/
-├── index.html — Main HTML structure
+├── index.html — Page layout and structure
-├── style.css — Styling and layout
+├── style.css — Styling and responsiveness
-└── script.js — Functionality and logic
+└── script.js — Logic for tip and total calculation

-💻 How to Run Locally
+💻 How to Use
-Clone the repository or download the ZIP file

-Open the index.html file in your browser
+Open the index.html file in any web browser

+Enter the bill amount

+Choose a tip percentage or enter a custom value

+Enter the number of people

+View the tip amount and total per person instantly

-✅ Future Improvements
+✅ Possible Improvements
-Add scientific calculator functions (square root, power, sin, cos, etc.)

-Add dark/light theme toggle
+Add currency selector

+Save calculation history

+Add animations or transitions for smoother UI

-Improve accessibility (e.g. screen reader support)
+Improve accessibility features

 📜 License
-This project is licensed under the MIT License — feel free to use it and modify it.
+This project is licensed under the MIT License.
+Free to use, modify, and share!